DanielTellier/DanielTellier.github.io/posts/neovim_essentials.md

 ```
 # In CopilotChat window
-@buffers Review all open files for consistency
+#buffers Review all open files for consistency

 # Or specific buffer
-@buffer:1 Explain this file
+#buffer:1 Explain this file
 ```

 The `#buffers:listed` command shows all open buffers that can be referenced.